kepikoi/videory/readme.md

 # Videory
-> transcode all videos in a directory
+> transcode all videos in a directory and provide a neat interface to browse them

 #Errors